Vendicated/Vencord/src/plugins/mediaDownloader.desktop/README.md

-# yt-dlp
+# MediaDownloader

-This plugin adds a new `/yt-dlp` command.
+This plugin adds a new `/download` command.
 This command downloads a video from a given url, and creates a video attachment, ready to send.

 ![](https://github.com/Vendicated/Vencord/assets/18369995/4b396740-f128-41f9-9392-90ff7bc2a104)